sivamlwarehouse/t-SNE-on-Game-of-Thrones/README.md

 4.Feature scaling

-5.apply t-SNE and extract new components
+5.apply t-SNE and extract new  Principlecomponents

 from sklearn.manifold import TSNE t_sne=TSNE(n_components=2,random_state=0)

-->-> n_components is the no of features obtained after t-SNE and join the new components with the orignal data
+->-> n_components is the no of features obtained after t-SNE and join the new components with the orignal data which makes easy to visualize in plotting.

 6.Plot the new components